donghyunshim/FinalGame/README.md

 Advanced visual assets - Unity Particle System

+Procedural Graphics - We also attempted this by having several rotating joing
+however we landed on a single joint that connects the player and enemies
+with thier weapon that rotates and faces the player/enemy.

 We were unable to implement more of the requirements specificed
 in the documentation however, we worked very hard on a unique
 A* pathfidning AI that is able to detect obstacles around it and track